piedema/stringtime/README.md

 ### stringtime
-This module lets you convert time in milliseconds to an Object with time length in hours, minutes etc or an array with strings or string to the corresponding time in milliseconds.
+This module lets you convert passed time in milliseconds to a String, Object or Array representation or vice versa.

 ### Installation
 ```
-npm install stringtime --save
+npm install stringtime
 ```

 ### Getting started